 Specimens will be collected from all accessable reef areas.
 400-500 individual samples are anticipated and all will be surveyed for relative activity levels.
 A selected number, probably no more than 200, will be quantitatively analyzed.
 Included in the latter estimate are all species used in the diet.
-Some selected shells and coral will be carefully analyzed and correlated with growth rates and concentrations, as indicators of changes in the environment as a function of time.
+Some selected shells and correlated with growth rates and concentrations, as indicators of changes in the environment as a function of time.
 (3) Gut contents of bottom-feeding fish collected in different areas will be analyzed to assess concentration levels in lagoon areas.